rrhett/polygonarea/README.md

 This process will be continued until the total area of the remaining unattributed cells is less than the configured percent error of the total area of the polygon so far computed.

+An additional method using the exact Shoelace formula (or Triangle formula) is also used.

+Both methods also visualize the summation using an HTML Canvas.